Skip to main content

 What about all our existing SharePoint integrations that use the add-in?

-The team is currently working on a migration tool, to help you move your existing add-in based integrations for forms and workflows to the new SPFx model.
+From K2 (5.8) on, there is a migration tool, to help you move your existing add-in based integrations for forms and workflows to the new SPFx model.
 This will allow customers who have previously activated the add-in integration to move over to the new supported model.
-We are aiming to have this available in the middle of 2024, with plenty of time for you to migrate your solutions before Microsoft fully deprecates the add-in model in April 2026.
-You must be on 5.7 or greater.
 If you are on an older version, start planning your upgrades today so you are ready to migrate your SharePoint Online solutions.

 What if I’m using SharePoint on-premises?